Here are all the winners from the Grammys 2022 – rolling list

 Nas – ‘King’s Disease 2’

-Tyler, the Creator – ‘Call Me If You Get Lost’
+Tyler, the Creator – ‘Call Me If You Get Lost’ – winner

 Kanye West – ‘Donda’